jklasa/slang/SPECIFICATION.md

 Variables should be alphanumeric, with some possible symbols such as `-` and `_`.
 Other symbols should generally be avoided to prevent use of reserved markers and unknowingly changing a program's behavior.

 ### Literals
 There are three general types of literals in Slang: integers, floating-point values, and strings.
 Integer and float literals are exactly as one might expect.
 Strings are only delimited by double quotes, and any whitespace within the quotation marks will be preserved.
 With strings, there are two special characters: newline `\n` and tab `\t`.
 Both of these special characters will evaluate to newline and tab characters, respectively.
 Characters can be escaped via `//` to prevent the interpretation of special characters such as `\n`, `\t`, and `"`.
 INT and FLOAT literals do not actually have a specific location in memory.
 Instead, they are kept in the program representation in the interpreter.
-STRING literals, on the other hand, are stored on the [stack](#stack), and the literal simply points to the start of the string in memory.
+STRING literals, on the other hand, are stored in stack frames, and the literal simply points to the start of the string in memory.

 Examples: